CurvyAura/Emergence/README.md

 ## How It Works

-### Particle Life Algorithm
+### Particle "Life"
-This simulation implements the "Particle Life" algorithm where particles of different types have varying attraction/repulsion relationships.
 The emergent behaviors arise from these simple rules:

 1. **Attraction/Repulsion**: Each particle type has different relationships with others
 2. **Distance-Based Forces**: Force strength varies with distance (repulsion when close, attraction at medium range)